Sheriff's office: Man escaped kidnapping, ran from gunfire - Salisbury Post

 The trio left the victim.
 He ran through the woods and approached a home where he asked for help from the owner, the sheriff’s office said.
 The owner called 911.

-Rowan investigators contacted Charlotte-Mecklenburg Police Department, who met them at Concord Mills Mall and took the victim back to Charlotte before obtaining a statement.
+Rowan investigators contacted the Charlotte-Mecklenburg Police Department, which sent officers to meet them at Concord Mills Mall and took the victim back to Charlotte before obtaining a statement.

 Anyone with information is asked to contact the Rowan County Sheriff’s Office at 704-216-8700 or Rowan-Salisbury Crime Stoppers at 1-866-639-5245.